mpearcy13/2021TGWDemo/README.md

 12. From **ec2Prod** run the following command:  **curl ifconfig.me**  This will provide the public IP used.
 What IP is this?
 Hint, check your NAT Gateway.

 ## 3. Using Routing Domains

+As we discovered in Step 2, there was traffic flowing from the Production to the Development environments.
+We want to prevent this from happening.
+To do so, we are going to leverage Route Domains to stop traffic between these two environments.

 1. Open the Transit Gateway Route Table.
 Then delete the 3 associations linked to this route table.
 2. Create Outbound Route Tables for the 3 Domains